Board of Directors and Economic Development Officer

 DEBBIE LEVY represents the Town of Penetanguishene and was re-elected as Town Councillor in 2014.
 Debbie owns a book store and has been a Penetanguishene resident for 21 years.
 Debbie served as the President of the Penetanguishene/Tiny Chamber of Commerce, Chaired the Millennium Project (Kitchi Statue) and played an active role in many community events.
 Educated in print journalism Debbie was a reporter covering federal, provincial and municipal politics.
 She is the proud mother of triplet sons and grandmother of two toddlers.

 LOIS LIPTON is a community representative on the Board of Directors.
 She owns and operates her own commercial real estate development, management and brokerage companies in Simcoe County.
-Her background includes planning positions with provincial and municipal governments, as well as senior sales, marketing and leasing positions with national and international real estate organizations.
-Lois believes in supporting the community through various volunteer activities and in addition to her involvement with EDCNS and its Business Attraction Committee, she is currently the President and Chair of the Board of Directors of the GBGH Foundation and a Committee Member of Heritage Penetanguishene.
+Her background includes planning positions with provincial and municipal governments, as well as senior sales, marketing and leasing positions with national and international commercial real estate organizations.
+Lois has supported the community through various volunteer activities over the twenty years she has been residing here.
 She has a degree in Urban and Regional Planning from the University of Waterloo, is a licensed real estate broker, and delights in the great boating experiences offered by Georgian Bay.

 MARK LOSCH is a community representative on the Board of Directors.
 Mark is the General Manager of North Simcoe Tool and Manufacturing.
 He has a technical background in manufacturing and has worked in the manufacturing industry for over 25 years.
 Prior to that, he had significant experience with business systems and IT systems for a major national utility company.